Abscess

 Arsenic Alb

-- Intolerable burning pains during the fever or when the abscess threatens to become gangrenous; pus copious, bloody, corroding, ichorous, watery, and of a putrid smell; great debility, muscular prostration, sleeplessness and restlessness.
+- Patients experiencing intolerable burning pains during fever or when the abscess appears to be turning gangrenous may benefit from this remedy.
+Furthermore, it is indicated when the pus is copious, bloody, corroding, ichorous, watery, and has a putrid smell.
+Additionally, symptoms such as great debility, muscular prostration, sleeplessness, and restlessness may be present.

 Baryta Carb